 The Arches Visitor Center is open seven days a week to help visitors get oriented to the park and nearby area.
 It pays to do at least a little research before you arrive, however, in order to be best equipped to enjoy the park during your stay.

 Food, gas, lodging and similar services are not available in Arches.
-These are available the town of Moab.
+These are available in the town of Moab.
 Visit the Grand County Travel Council for more information.
-The Arches Visitor Center bookstore sells light snack items and reusable water bottles; bottles may be filled at the visitor center, Devils Garden Trailhead and campground.
+The Arches Visitor Center bookstore sells light snack items and reusable water bottles; bottles may be filled at the visitor center, Devils Garden Trailhead and Campground.